 Twigs are zigzag shape, green initially, then brown to red-brown with numerous light colored lenticels and with a pair of 1/4 to 1/2 inch stout spines at the leaf scars.
 The buds are buried beneath the leaf scars.
 Older twigs may have dropped the spines.

-Flowers: The tree usually has perfect flowers on the same plant.
+Flowers: The tree usually has perfect flowers (bisexual).
 These hang in showy hanging clusters (racemes), 4 to 8 inches long from the leaf axils near the tip of new shoots.
-They are composed of 1 inch long pea-like flowers that have 5 unequal white petals; the large upper petal, the 'standard', has some yellow near the base.
-There are two lateral petals and two forming a keel.
+The clusters are composed of 1 inch long pea-like flowers that have 5 unequal white petals; the large upper petal, the 'standard', has some yellow near the base.
+This, the largest petal, turns upward and has a vertical crease in the middle.
+There are two lateral petals which project forward protecting between them the two petals forming a keel.
 The yellowish-green to reddish-green calyx has 5 teeth.
-The stamens (several) and single style are hidden within the keel petals.
+The ten stamens are united around the pistil, separating near the anthers.
+The stamens and the single style are hidden within the keel petals.
 Pollination is by insects that can penetrate the keel petals.
 The flowers are fragrant and form after the leaves.

 Seed: Fertile flowers mature in the autumn forming a brown, flattened legume pod, 3 to 4 inches long, containing 4 to 8 kidney shaped smooth 5 mm long reddish-brown seeds.
 Pods normally remain attached to the tree into the winter.
 Seeds are dispersed by falling from the tree and to a lesser extent by birds.
 They have a long viability period.
 Trees must be around 6 years old to produce seed (which is relatively fast for a tree).